 Our Sandbox is a safe environment that enables you to test the features of Pentadata’s APIs.
-Sandbox usage is free of charge and you can get access at this link: Get Api Key.
+Sandbox usage is free of charge and you can get access here.

 If this is the first time you read this page, then you should definitely start with our interactive tutorial.
 Click on this link to begin: Play With Pentadata.

 To ease your development and testing, the sandbox environment comes with preloaded data.

 The dataset available in the sandbox is very realistic, but it’s computer-generated and does not reflect any actual personal information.

 The sandbox url is https://sandbox.pentadatainc.com

 The tutorial will give you a very good overview of what you can do with the API, hence it should always be your first step.

 The sandbox is built to accurately reproduce the data format that the production API has.
 And it’s free to use, without limits.

 As such, you should use our sandbox in your development/UAT environment, for as long as you need, and develop your code around it.
 It should not take very long, as the API is simple and easy to use.

 Once you are ready, you can request production access and do the final tweaks to your software before rolling out to your customers.